 Testing for Dry Eye

-If Dr. Ellis thinks you may have dry eye, he’ll ask you to complete a brief questionnaire.
+If we think you may have dry eye, we’ll ask you to complete a brief questionnaire.
 This questionnaire will check if you have any lifestyle or environmental triggers.

-He will perform special tests to measure how long it takes the eye to make tears.
-He will also test the volume and quality of your tears.
+One of our doctors will perform special tests to measure how long it takes the eye to make tears.
+They will also test the volume and quality of your tears.